 - “Love, Reasons, and Desire.”
 Ethical Theory and Moral Practice.
 23(3): 591-605.
 (2020)

 - “Choosing Normative Concepts, written by Matti Eklund.”
 Journal of Moral Philosophy.
 17(4): 441-444.
 (2020) [Book review]

 - “A Humean Constructivist Reading of J. S. Mill’s Utilitarian Theory.”
 Utilitas.
 28(2): 189-214.
 (2016)

 - “Is Moral Bioenhancement Dangerous?”
 Journal of Medical Ethics.
 42(1): 3-6.
 (2016; first published online 2015)

 Instructor for Business Ethics, online, Washington University in St. Louis (2019); and Biomedical Ethics, Washington University in St. Louis (2018).

-Assistant instructor for Fundamental Ideas in Philosophy, ANU; Confucian Thought, Philosophy of Mind, and Bioethics (twice), Washington University in St. Louis; Minds, Brains, and Persons, Contemporary Ethical Issues, Philosophy of Media and the Arts, Knowledge and Reality, and The Big Questions (twice), Victoria University of Wellington.
+Assistant instructor for Philosophy and Public Policy and Fundamental Ideas in Philosophy, ANU; Confucian Thought, Philosophy of Mind, and Bioethics (twice), Washington University in St. Louis; Minds, Brains, and Persons, Contemporary Ethical Issues, Philosophy of Media and the Arts, Knowledge and Reality, and The Big Questions (twice), Victoria University of Wellington.

 Grader for Ancient Philosophy, Washington University in St. Louis, and Minds and Persons, Victoria University of Wellington.